ibexa/documentation-developer/docs/administration/admin_panel/languages_admin_panel.md

 Which version is shown to a visitor depends on the way your installation is set up.
 You can add a new language version for the website in the [Admin Panel](admin_panel.md) in the **Languages** tab.

-Every new language must have a name and a language code, written in the `xxx-XX` format, for example `eng-GB` etc.
+Every new language must have a name and a language code, written in the `xxx-XX` format, for example `eng-GB`.

 ![Languages](admin_panel_languages.png "Languages")